hermancollin/hermancollin.github.io/index.md

           { text: "This is a textbook way too.
 It's just my textbook.", author: "Andrew Gelman" }, { text: 'That\'s right.
 My own beliefs are unbelievable.', author: "John C. Lilly"}, { text: "Then he unsmiled his lips and got real plural on me. \"We'll let you know.", author: "Norm Macdonald"}
+          { text: "I understand quickly, but you have to explain for a long time.", author: "My grandmother Thérèse"}
       ];

       function getRandomCitation() {